samuelkantala/samuelkantala.github.io/_projects/spotify-business.md

 ---
 layout: project
+title: Spotify Business
+header: Back
+years: 2015 - 2017
+role: Product Designer
 permalink: /spotify-business
-title: spotify business
-subtitle: music for commercial and public spaces
-years: 2015 - 2017
-role: product designer
-cover: ../assets/images/spotify-1.jpg
-images:
-  - ../assets/images/test-3.jpg
-  - ../assets/images/test-2.jpg
-  - ../assets/images/test-1.jpg
-order: 3
+order: 2
-prev-link: /soundtrack
-next-link: /breather
 ---
 Spotify Business is a powerful music streaming platform, licensed for commercial and public spaces.
 It’s a product specifically created to grow your business with music.
+It comes with tools to steer all of your locations from one place and schedule your music ahead of time based on the needs of your business.

-I joined the team at an early stage, and was part of taking Spotify Business from early concept, into a fully profitable product.
-During that time I got to work on a vast variety problems related to music, interface and business.
+I was fortunate to have been part of designing Spotify Business, from early concept, through launch, and into a fully profitable product.
+During that time I was given the chance to solve problems related to control, content, and licensing for small businesses as well as global enterprises.
+One of my most notable contributions was designing and maintaining the product design system.